-A male bald eagle was recently admitted to the wildlife hospital on Sanibel at CROW — Clinic for the Rehabilitation of Wildlife, Inc. — after being found downed in Cape Coral.
+A male bald eagle was recently admitted to the wildlife hospital on Sanibel at CROW — Clinic for the Rehabilitation of Wildlife, Inc. — after being found downed and unable to fly in Cape Coral.

 One of CROW's volunteers responded to the alarm call and quickly transported the eagle to the facility for treatment.